TheCowboyAI/nixos-yubikey/guide.md

 **Our sample scenario is**:
 - use new devices
 - air-gap
-- create sd card
+- create an encrypted sd card, write down key
-- boot to sd card
+- boot to the sd card
 - set yubikeys
 - verify yubikeys
 - remove sd card
 - reboot
 - create linked accounts with all yubikeys present
 - verify all keys
+- test all keys
-- put one key and sd card in safe place
+- put one yubikey and the sd card in safe place
 - put encryption key in a different safe place
-- use remaining keys
+- use remaining yubikeys

 ### Identity
 This is the Name and Email you are using for this Identity.

 This should be a valid email because any certificates your generate will send notices to this address.

 Most programs expecting this ID are expecting an email address and that convention is what we recommend.

 An email address also must be globally unique, therefore it serves as a unique identifier.

+For SSL, we nee some extra information that gets embedded in the certificate.

+#### COUNTRY
+  2 character code for a Country

+#### REGION
+  State, Province or similar region

+#### LOCALITY
+  City, Township, Village, Island, or other locality

+#### ORG_NAME
+  A Name for the Organization

+#### SUB_ORG
+  A sub category within the organization, such as a department

+#### COMMON_NAME
+  What the Certificate will apply to, such as a domain name: www.example.org

+#### EMAIL
+  Email address associated with this certificate

+#### CERT_PASSWORD (optional)
+  A password for this certificate, note: while more secure, this may cause unwanted interaction requirements if set.

+#### COMPANY (optional)
+  A Company Name to associate with this Certificate

 ### GPG
 GnuGPG and PGP are used to create 4 shared secrets for use on multiple Yubikey devices.
 Once imported, the Private Keys are either locked up or destroyed.